Demystifying Post-Money and Pre-Money Valuation: A Primer For Startups

 3. An Over-Subscribed Round: The company raises more capital than the targeted amount.

 The effect on the cap table depends on the type of scenario transpiring and the valuation chosen as the basis.
-The effect is captured in the following tables (For comparison purposes, both the Pre and Post valuation basis show a Post-Money Valuation of $US 6 Mn for the Fully Subscribed scenario):
+The effect is captured in the following table (for comparison purposes, both the Pre and Post valuation basis show a Post-Money Valuation of $US 6 Mn for the Fully Subscribed scenario):

 PRE-MONEY VALUATION BASIS